scott-yjyang/Vivim/README.md

 # Vivim
-Vivim: a Video Vision Mamba for Medical Video Object Segmentation
+Vivim: a Video Vision Mamba for Medical Video Segmentation

 [[arXiv](https://arxiv.org/abs/2401.14168)]

 ## News
+- 24-08-01.
+Upload several example cases of VTUS dataset
 - 24-03-11. ❗❗Update on Code.
 Welcome to taste.😄
 - 24-02-08.
 Update on Method and Experiments.
 - 24-01-26.
 This project is still quickly updating 🌝.
 Check TODO list to see what will be released next.